 CTR: Clickthrough Rate.
 Slightly inexact because some clicks “get lost” between the click and your server.
 Also be sure to ask if the CTR is unique, meaning that each individual user is only counted once no matter how many times they click on a link.

-Here is the list of email marketing glossary which are started with D Letter
+Here is the list of email marketing glossaries which is started with the D Letter

 Deduplication (deduping): The process of removing identical entries from two or more data sets such as mailing lists.
 AKA merge/purge.
 Delivered email: Number of emails sent minus the number of bounces and filtered messages.
-A highly inexact number because not all receiving ISPs report accurately on which email didn’t go through and why not.
+This a highly inexact number because not all receiving ISP’s report accurately on which email didn’t go through and why not.

 Deploy: The act of sending the email campaign after testing.

-Digest: A shortened version of an email newsletter which replaces full-length articles with clickable links to the full article at a Web site, often with a brief summary of the contents.
+Digest: A shortened version of an email newsletter that replaces full-length articles with clickable links to the full article at a Web site, often with a brief summary of the contents.

 Discussion group: An email service in which individual members post messages for all group members to read (“many to many.”)
 In contrast, a newsletter is a “one to many” broadcast, where comments by members or subscribers go only to the message sender.
 Aka by the trademarked name Listserv.